Grantee Directory

 Children's Aid

-To provide comprehensive, results-oriented supports and services to children and youth across Children’s Aid’s network of 19 community schools so that students have the mental health and academic supports necessary to succeed.
+To provide comprehensive academic, health and mental health services to children and youth across Children’s Aid’s network of 19 community schools so that students have the support needed to prepare them for high school graduation and post-secondary succ...

 Children's Health Fund

-To improve the health and well-being of adults and children with chronic diseases, such as asthma and mental health challenges, and to provide health and mental health services to asylum seekers predominately from Central and South America.
+To improve the mental health and well-being of adults and children and to provide health and mental health services to asylum seekers predominately from Central America

 Children's Museum of Manhattan